santhoshjayan/Phishingdetector/README.md

-# SpeeDefender: Phishing Detection Platform
+# SpeeSecure: Phishing Detection Platform

 ## Overview

-SpeeDefender is a comprehensive phishing detection platform designed to analyze URLs and emails for potential phishing attempts.
+SpeeSecure is a comprehensive phishing detection platform designed to analyze URLs and emails for potential phishing attempts.
 It provides detailed analysis reports, batch processing capabilities, and automated email scanning to help protect users from phishing threats.

 ## Features